zidsa/zid-theme-npm/README.md

 # 💻 Usage

 The follwoing structure is the valid theme SDK structure that has to be followed, othewise an error will be thrown.
-All the mentioned files and folders are required, Empty folders can be empty but have to exist (Such as modules, locals, assets)
+All the mentioned files and folders are required, and folders can be empty (Such as modules, locals, assets)

 [See here for accepted assets extension](#assets-accepted-extensions)